magpeng1/L-WISE/README.md

 python scripts/robust_transfer_learning.py --eps 1 --attack_steps 7 --attack_lr 0.3 --n_epochs 100 --lr 0.001 --step_lr 50 --step_lr_gamma 0.1 --gpu_ids 0 --custom_lr_multiplier "" --batch_size 256 --val_batch_size 128 --n_workers 16 --dataset_name inat --dataset_path path/to/inat2021 --continue_same_dataset --saved_model_ckpt_path train_output/85ad31ec-6919-52878a26a9f8/checkpoint.pt.latest
 ```
-In this example, we train with an adversarial epsilon of 1 (7 attack steps with step size 0.3), for 200 epochs, with a starting learning rate of 0.1, and multiplying the learning rate by a factor of 0.1 (--step_lr_gamma) every 50 epochs (--step_lr).
+In this example, we train with an adversarial ε=1 (7 attack steps with step size 0.3), for 200 epochs, with a starting learning rate of 0.1, and multiplying the learning rate by a factor of 0.1 (--step_lr_gamma) every 50 epochs (--step_lr).

 ## Dataset organization, and how to add new datasets to this project